The 10 Best Freediving Books

 Homo Delphinus: The Dolphin Within Man by Jacques Mayol

-Jacques Mayol is the world-famous diver, the first man who went 100 meters deep.
+Jacques Mayol is a world-famous diver, the first man who went 100 meters deep.
 His unique life, experience, and spiritual philosophy became the inspiration for some movies, including the cult film of Luc Besson, “The Big Blue” (Check our list of the best freediving movies).
 This beautiful book tells the story of an extraordinary man and his love for the sea and dolphins.
 There are also about 300 stunning photos of historical and geographical interest from the author’s private archive.
 Just breathe in the love and inspiration that the book is full of.

 Homo Delphinus: The Dolphin Within Man by Jacques Mayol